 “Futurecraft 3D is a prototype and a statement of intent.
 We have used a one-of-its-kind combination of process and material in an entirely new way.
 Our 3D-printed midsole not only allows us to make a great running shoe, but also to use performance data to drive truly bespoke experiences, meeting the needs of any athlete,” said Eric Liedtke, Executive Board Member of adidas AG.

 For adidas Futurecraft 3D, Materialise assisted adidas with the generation of a lightweight structure in the 3D-printed midsole which would keep the shoe at a comfortable weight.
-The design and engineering team at Materialise worked with 3-matic STL to create the structure, improving the midsoles’ flexibility without compromising on rigidness and strength.
+The design and engineering team at Materialise worked with Materialise 3-matic to create the structure, improving the midsoles’ flexibility without compromising on rigidness and strength.
 The midsoles were then laser sintered in TPU, the first durable fully-flexible 3D printing material to be used in a consumer product, through Materialise’s certified manufacturing process.
-Additive Manufacturing automation and control software Streamics provided an overview of the entire production process, ensuring the traceability and repeatability which is crucial to the manufacturing of end-use consumer products.
+Additive Manufacturing automation and control software Materialise Streamics provided an overview of the entire production process, ensuring the traceability and repeatability which is crucial to the manufacturing of end-use consumer products.

 “Working on this project with adidas has been a great opportunity for Materialise’s certified manufacturing process,” says Haritz Elexpuru, Materialise, who coordinated the collaboration.
 “From software, to rapid prototyping, to manufacturing: all of Materialise’s strengths have played their part for Futurecraft.”

 The Futurecraft 3D story is the first chapter of the adidas Futurecraft series, which demonstrates the brand’s commitment to innovating throughout all areas of production.